SirErka/dotfiles-hyprland/README.md

 cava
 waybar
 hyprland
-wpaperd
+swww
-hypridle (you'll probably be fine without this if you changed a few lines of the hyprland config) wezterm wofi
+hypridle (you'll probably be fine without this if you changed a few lines of the hyprland config) kitty wofi
 ```

 TO-DO:
-- Add keybinds for screenshots (I'm too lazy)
+- ~~Add keybinds for screenshots (I'm too lazy)~~ (done)
 - Actually have a functioning lock screen
-- A couple polishing here and there
+- A little polishing here and there

-Note: For wpaperd I put my wallpapers into `~/Wallpapers/Catppuccin-Rice`, if you want to put your wallpaper somewhere else, you can change it in the wpaperd config.
+Note: For swww I put my wallpapers into `~/Wallpapers/Catppuccin-Rice`, if you want to put your wallpaper somewhere else, you can change it in the hyprland config.